AlexCrane/uk-grid-carbon-intensity/README.md

 func (ah *APIHandler) GetTodaysIntensity() ([]*Intensity, error)
 ```
 GetTodaysIntensity returns an array of Intensity objects, for all 30 minute
-settlement periods in the current day I strongly considered implementing this as
+settlement periods in the current day

-GetIntensityForDay(time.Now()) but I will use the dedicated /intensity/date
+I strongly considered implementing this as GetIntensityForDay(time.Now()) but I
-resource provided by the API.
-I would be very interested if the behaviour of
+will use the dedicated /intensity/date resource provided by the API.
+I would be
-these would ever differ (presumably round trip delay could cause this)
+very interested if the behaviour of these would ever differ (presumably round
+trip delay could cause this).

 #### type Intensity